 "Men are very fragile.
 They get crushed down if you assert yourself in any way." notes our love-junky Wiccan Elaine (Samantha Robinson), voiceovering in her vintage convertible down Highway 101 from San Francisco, flanked by gorgeous redwoods and crashing surf.
 We see her stubbing out cigarettes in the car ashtray.
-God, it's been so long since I saw anyone do that.
-This girl, we realize, has it going on - but what is 'on' and 'it' that she has?
-Her new apartment is popping with magical candy color, and herb jars aplenty.
-Interior decorator Trish (Laura Waddell) was told to paint it with the "colors from the fourth Tarot deck."
-Trish takes Elaine to the 'Victorian tea room,' where men are not allowed, and a lady faire harpist plays.
-"Giving men sex is a way of unlocking their love potential," counsels Elaine over cake, shortly before eyeballing Trish's husband, Richard (Robert Seeley) with her painted lid magic stare.
-Trish can't even tell if Elaine's serious with such Stepford Wife bilge.
-Trish is from our current decade, you can tell by her modern car and third wave sense of entitlement.
+(God, it's been so long since I saw anyone do that!).
+This girl, we realize, has magic --whatever that is, she's got it.
+And she's crazy.
+Needing love from a man so bad when she's already beyond the ken of the entire accumulated gender.
+But hey, sane people are boring, and she's very pretty, and her new apartment is popping with magical candy color, and herb jars; the somewhat more flowery and genteel interior decorator Trish (Laura Waddell) was told to paint it with the "colors from the Thoth Tarot deck," by the owner, a girl from Elaine's coven.
+As she's new in town, Trish takes Elaine to the 'Victorian tea room,' where men are not allowed, and a lady harpist plays.
+We're clearly in some wild alternate reality, or are we just seeing the world through someone's eyes who has already broken off with it?
+It's a matter of perspective.
 Elaine seems not only from a 60s-70s time capsule but a timeless fairy bower.
-Her gaze alone can knock men clear out of their own era.
+Her sisterhood in the coven, the safety of the tea room, she's protected by a magic circle.
+But the men who stray too close should beware.
+Her gaze alone--we soon learn--can knock men clear out of their own era.